 Sandplay therapy allows clients to demonstrate, as well verbalise, feelings and experiences that are current issues and challenges in life.
 Ideal for a child, adolescent or an adult who could benefit from working in the sand, sandplay can be used in conjunction or separately to traditional counselling.
 Sandplay therapy supports positive long term change and engages natural psychological healing.
 Play therapy techniques like storytelling, drawing, role and game playing, also support and add value to the therapeutic outcome.

 This is a weekly support program designed to help families experiencing adolescent challenging behaviour to parents and other family members.
 Conducted in small groups with a minimum of three families, commitment and engagement is necessary to benefit from the group program.
-Runs Monday nights from 6:30-8:30pm; attendance for 10 weeks will cost $220 per family.
+Runs Monday nights from 6:30-8:30pm for 10 weeks during school terms.

 Our Code of Practice